kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/Anytone_878UVII_Plus.md

 Settings for individual channels

 ### Analog APRS
+#### Receiving
 "APRS Receive" setting options do the following:
 - off: will play any received audio including APRS data, will not decode or display information
-- on: will play any received audio including APRS data, will not decode or display information
+- on: decodes and displays any received APRS packets, you can hear the audio.
-- on (mute): displays any received and decoded APRS messages on the display briefly. will not play any audio from the channel this is set on.
+- on (mute): decodes and displays any received APRS packets. while this is on, all audio on the selected frequency is muted.

+Any APRS messages received on any channel will go into the APRS inbox in the menu, and can be retreived and viewed at any time.

+#### APRS Messaging
+This radio supports analog APRS messaging, which is very similar to DMR's SMS.
+You enter your destination callsign, then your message, and it is sent as an APRS packet.
+If the receiving radio is listening to an APRS channel, they will receive the message.
+Unfortunately, the radio does not have any smart features like reply or forward for messages.
+Instead, to reply you will have to enter the callsign and message of the receipient radio.
+The radios also have no notification for messages received via APRS, so you will have to check manually to see if they have been received.

 ### Radio ID
 - Radio ID is set per channel, not radio wide.
 Channels can have different Radio IDs set in codeplug, or manually on the radio.
 There is no way to apply a Radio ID to every channel automatically.